BCAppsLimited/StreetAs/context-sensitive-help.md

 Now, here's the kicker: the pay-to address fields have a quirky little quirk.
 If you play detective and use the lookup to find a new pay-to vendor, and they happen to live in a different country format (like swapping a kiwi address for a non-kiwi one), the pay-to fields throw a tantrum and refuse to update.
 It's like they're stuck in an address identity crisis!
 But fear not, a simple page refresh is like a magic wand that sets everything right.
 Unless, of course, you went old-school and typed the vendor's name manually—then the refresh works as smoothly as a penguin on ice.
 This odd behavior is like the distant cousin of what happens on the [Blanket Purchase Order](#blanket-purchase-order) page, equally peculiar but part of the family.
 So next time you're navigating the thrilling saga of purchase orders, remember: a little refresh goes a long way, and always keep an eye on those sneaky address fields!

+# Purchase Order Archive

+The purchase order archive page has addresses for buy-from (**General** tab), ship-to (**Shipping** tab), and pay-to (**Invoicing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Purchase Quote

+The purchase quote page has addresses for buy-from (**General** tab), ship-to, and pay-to (both on the **Shipping and Payment** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+Due to the way pay-to addresses are handled, if the correct address fields don't show after you have changed the address country, refresh your browser.
+The reasons for this are explained more in the [Blanket Purchase Order](#blanket-purchase-order) description.

+# Purchase Quote Archive

+In the shadowy corners of the purchase quote archive page, a mystery most peculiar unfolded.
+The **General** tab, a notorious character known for its buy-from addresses, had undergone a transformation as enigmatic as a chameleon in a disco.
+Meanwhile, the **Shipping** tab, a once-trustworthy informant for ship-to locations, now whispered of changes, its words as slippery as an eel in a vat of olive oil.
+And let's not forget the **Invoicing** tab, that keeper of pay-to secrets, which now paraded new addresses with the flamboyance of a peacock at a masquerade ball.
+Each tab, in a display of coordinated mischief, showcased the [common address changes](/StreetAs/common-address-field-changes#common-address-changes), leaving the users to deduce the truth behind this address alteration whodunit.
+The plot thickens, dear Watson, as we navigate the labyrinth of links to unveil the mastermind of this caper.

+# Purchase Return Order

+The purchase return order page has addresses for buy-from (**General** tab), ship-to, and pay-to (both on the **Shipping and Payment** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+Due to the way pay-to addresses are handled, if the correct address fields don't show after you have changed the address country, refresh your browser.
+The reasons for this are explained more in the [Blanket Purchase Order](#blanket-purchase-order) description.

 # Sales Invoice

 # Sales Order